 The entire domain is at risk all the time.
 You need to lock the entire domain- the main organizational domain as well as the subdomain.
 Contrary to popular belief, the primary organization domain is made the target rather than the subdomain.

 9. Copy the previous infrastructure decisions

 That is lame!
 Believing that previous email infrastructure builders were right throughout, you will only go a step closer to your doom.
-Instead, you must use the new DMARC deployment as a chance to redesign and optimise the infrastructure and architecture.
+Instead, you must use the new DMARC deployment as a chance to redesign and optimize the infrastructure and architecture.